 According to Common Spiders of North America, there are 68 unique families of spiders in North America, each with its own set of species.
 Most of these tend to live in wooded areas and rarely enter homes.
 There are, however, several fairly innocuous species that tend to live in houses.

 These kinds of spiders are usually black or dark brown in color.
 They are predator spiders that actively chase their prey rather than wait for it in a web.
-According to Portland State University, ground spiders usually appear during the autumn and they tend to stick to dark areas of the home.
+According to Portland State University, ground spiders usually appear from spring through fall and they tend to stick to dark areas of the home.
 Again, controlling their prey is the best way to keep ground spiders out of the home.
 Otherwise, sticky traps can be used, though you need to be wary about using those traps around children and pets.

 You probably already know that most people are repulsed by the simple sight of cockroaches.
 If you are personally dealing with a cockroach infestation, the feelings of disgust are probably even more intense.
 Unfortunately, the cold winter weather tends to be one of the reasons this pest ends up in your home in the first place, according to Any Pest.
 While you may know that you don't want to share your home with cockroaches this winter, there are a number of interesting facts about this pest that you've probably never heard.